shirleyli2015/CS-598-DLH-Final-Project/README.md

 ---

-Below is the ICD-9 diagnosis and procedure codes and medications assigned high scores by the "Attention (concatenated time)" model from our reproduction study:
+Below are the ICD-9 diagnosis and procedure codes and medications assigned scores by the "Attention (concatenated time)" model from our reproduction study:

 | DESCRIPTION                                                                 | Score [95% CI]  |
 |-----------------------------------------------------------------------------|-----------------|